Freshwater Pearling in Tennessee

 October 7, 2016

 North America has a long history of natural pearling owing in part to its very diverse and rich freshwater mussel resources.
-After the Civil War pearl jewellery gained greater popularity in the United States than in Europe.
-To some extent this popularity was due to European fashion icons, but more significantly it was influenced and supported by the exciting discovery of freshwater pearls in U.S. rivers and lakes, especially in the south-eastern states.
-Pearl was officially designated Tennessee’s state gem in 1979, but for people living along the rivers it has always been a part of their lives.
+After the Civil War pearl jewelry gained greater popularity in the United States than in Europe.
+To some extent this popularity was due to European fashion icons but more significantly was influenced and supported by the exciting discovery of freshwater pearls in U.S. rivers and lakes, especially in the southeastern states.
+Pearl was officially designated Tennessee’s state gem in 1979, but for people living along the rivers, it has always been a part of their lives.

 with the American Pearl Company